aarong/feedme-spec/README.md

 - `FeedArgs` (object of strings) contains any feed arguments specified by the client.

-Client behavior:

-- The client must follow the behavior prescribed in the `FeedClose` section.

-- If the feed is not understood to be `closing`, then the server has violated the specification and the client should discard the message

-Server behavior:

-- The server must follow the behavior prescribed in the `FeedClose` section.

 Messages must satisfy the following JSON Schema: